Meet Tim

 Following a five-year run at Alliance for Justice, Tim spent a year as senior counsel at Citizens for Responsibility and Ethics in Washington.
 His duties included monitoring the activities of political and nonprofit organizations and filing complaints with the IRS and FEC.

 Tim’s next decade was spent as General Counsel and Director of Operations for Tranquil Space, Hip Tranquil Ventures (now Tranquility du Jour) and TranquiliT.
 There he helped helm interconnected entrepreneurial businesses from a legal, technical, and business perspective.
-He helped grow the yoga studio from a single location in Dupont Circle, to multiple locations and eventual sale to YogaWorks in 2017.
+He helped grow the yoga studio from a single location in Dupont Circle, to multiple locations throughout the DMV and eventual sale to YogaWorks in 2017.

 In 2019 Tim returned to Alliance for Justice’s Bolder Advocacy program as senior counsel, proving you can go home again.
 In addition to teaching the laws of lobbying, elections and nonprofit advocacy, Tim is also the producer and co-host of Rules of the Game:The Bolder Advocacy Podcast.